silvereyes333/CharacterZoneTracker/README.md

 - A game client crash will wipe your progress.
 To ensure your progress is saved, either relog, or do a /reloadui periodically.
 - Progress is tracked in the local SavedVariables folder.
 Back up your files, preferably to the cloud, to prevent data loss if your storage device fails.
+- If your group kills a boss or completes a world event while you are stuck on a load screen, you will not get credit.

 ## RELEASE NOTES

+### Version 1.3.0
+- Added tracking support for Craglorn group delves
+- Added tracking support for multi-boss delves in all zones, the vast majority being in Craglorn and Cyrodiil
+- Added acknowledgements to https://en.uesp.net/ for providing boss names and difficulty data for delves.
+Thank you!
+- Full tracking support added for FR, JP and RU language clients
+- Bugfix: Killing side quest bosses in a delve will no longer cause the delve to complete, unless the quest boss just happens to also be the delve completion boss.
+- Bugfix: Fix delve or world bosses that have no large boss bar (mostly in older content) not being marked as complete when you don't get the killing blow.
+- Bugfix: Fix map pins showing up with account-wide status until an objective is cleared
+- Bugfix: Fix map POI menus not appearing for zones your character is not in.
+- Bugfix: Fix reset map button not working (regression bug from 1.2.0)
+- Bugfix: Multi-boss delve boss kill tracking data will no longer persist in saved vars once the delve is cleared
+- Bugfix: Cleaned up old saved vars values that are no longer needed.
+- Removed addon description text about backing up Update 32 data, to avoid confusion.
+- Moved all localization text to the localization folder
+- Small code optimizations

 ### Version 1.2.1
-- Bugfix: fix error thrown when a world event ends and you are not in range.
+- Bugfix: Fix error thrown when a world event ends and you are not in range
-- Bugfix: fix errors thrown when hovering over map pins in gamepad mode
+- Bugfix: Fix errors thrown when hovering over map pins in gamepad mode

 ### Version 1.2.0
 - Replace achievement tooltips in zone guide / map completion with character-specific zone guide tooltips